JapeshBagga/J.A.R.V.I.S/ReadMe.md

 Various Features and tasks performed by this assistant are:

-1. It first wishes and greet the user according to the person using it.
+1. It first wishes and greet the user according to the person recognized by the face recognizer.
-2. It can retreive the information from Wikipedia.
+2. It can retreive the information from **Wikipedia**.
-3. It can open Google for you.
+3. It can report current date and time to the you.
-4. It can open Youtube for you.
+4. It can open Google, Youtube, Stackoverflow, Instagram, Facebook, Tinder and other **social media** apps for you.
-5. It can open Python Interpreter(IDLE),Notepad for you.
+5. It can open Python Interpreter(IDLE), Notepad, Calculator and other **System Softwares** for you.
-6. It can open Stackoverflow for you.
+6. It can open code editor or **IDE** like Vs-Code,Code-Blocks and any other IDE etc of your choice.
-7. It can open Instagram,Faccebook, other social media apps for you.
+7. It can **send Email** to the intended user for you.
-8. It can open code editor like Vs-Code,Code-Blocks etc of your choice.
+8. Equipped with **face recognition.**
-9. It can report current time to the user.
+9. You track prices of the given product from the **E-Commerce** Websites according to the URL mentioned and can also tell it will be in your budget or not according to the settings done for the program.
-10. It can send Email to the intended user for you.
+10.

 ## How to Use